livoire13/femtoscope/README.md

 	```console
     >> conda env list
 	```
    and make sure femtoscope appears in the list.
-This process is likely to take several tens of minutes.

 **note**
 The project uses Python >= 3.9